calvintwr/bwc_poc/readme.md

 where R are the reserves;
 and γ = 1 + commission (in %)

 *Note: This varies from the constant product formula used by Uniswap, where commission is charged on the currency sold, and pooled together for distribution to all Liquidity Providers (LPs).
-In this version instead, actor will spend to purchase an amount of desired currency that includes fees.
-I.e. Instead of buying 10 USD, one and to buy 10 USD + fees in USD.
+In this version instead, actor will spend more to purchase an amount of desired currency that includes fees.
+I.e. Instead of buying 10 USD, one is to buy 10 USD + fees in USD.
 The fees are distributed to LPs of the purchased currency.
 This incentivises LPs to provide for pools there are being depleted, as currencies in-demand with depleting (or high turnover) pools will generate higher returns in fees, acting to maintain market equilibrium.

 <br>